Mendivenson/tidytuesday/README.md

 Beyond the technical challenge, this project is also a personal journey to **improve my storytelling skills** by learning how to communicate insights through **simple, clear, and visually appealing graphics**.
 Each visualization seeks to balance clarity and aesthetics.

 This repository contains the code used to generate each weekly visualization.
-Rather than providing long explanations or written summaries, the main insights and conclusions are embedded directly within the graphics — making every plot a self-contained piece of visual communication.
+Rather than providing long explanations or written summaries, the main insights and conclusions are embedded directly within the graphics, making every plot a self-contained piece of visual communication.

 ## Last Week’s Challenge